-Additional Information:
+Additional Information :

-- (a) Entire pre-operative expenses of ₹ 7,00,000/- was charged to Profit and Loss Account whereas for the purpose of Income Tax, only what is allowable is claimed.
+(a) Entire pre-operative expenses of ₹ 7,00,000/- was charged to Profit and Loss Account whereas for the purpose of Income Tax, only what is allowable is claimed.

-- (b) Depreciation as per Books

-Depreciation as per Income tax

-₹ 35,00,000/

-₹ 50,00,000/-

-- (c) Losses to be carried forward as per Income Tax Act ₹ 16,00,000/-
+(b) Depreciation as per Books- ₹ 35,00,000/- Depreciation as per Income tax- ₹ 50,00,000/- (c) Losses to be carried forward as per Income Tax Act - ₹ 16,00,000/- (d) Donation disallowed while computing tax - ₹ 50,000/- Considering the additional information.
+Can you partify that the company has

-- (d) Donation disallowed while computing tax ₹ 50,000/- Considering the additional information, Can you certify that the company has complied with the Accounting Standards and issue an unqualified report?
-(6 marks)
+Considering the additional information, Can you certify that the company has complied with the Accounting Standards and issue an unqualified report?

-Compliance with the Accounting Standards: As per AS 26 "Intangible Assets", when an expenditure is incurred to provide future economic benefits to an enterprise, but no intangible asset or other asset is acquired or created that can be recognised, then such an expenditure is recognised as an expense when it is incurred.
+Compliance with the Accounting Standards : As per AS 26 "Intangible Assets", when an expenditure is incurred to provide future economic benefits to an enterprise, but no intangible asset or other asset is acquired or created that can be recognised, then such an expenditure is recognised as an expense when it is incurred.

 Therefore, expenditures for commencing new operations or launching new products or process (pre-operating costs) should be shown as an expense in the year of incurrence as no asset is created.